The Camp of the Saints: Analysis

 The Camp of the Saints is a work of dystopian or apocalyptic fiction.
 A key element of the text is the supposed vulnerability of the West, having lost its soul to materialism and a fixation on empty things in a period of decline and decay.
 Hence, Europe is deserving of extinction and the West so easily succumbs to mass migration in the narrative.
 The book's tone largely presents these events as hopeless or inevitable, increasingly apocalyptic as the story goes on.
-The empathy and pity of the West towards non-white peoples is portrayed extremely negatively by Raspail, who presents it as their defining weakness that leads to their destruction.
+The empathy and pity of the West towards non-white peoples is portrayed extremely negatively by Raspail, who presents it as their defining weakness that leads to their destruction; the book extensively criticizes French elites, who, in Raspail's view, are blinded by guilt from colonization, Catholicism, and humanitarianism.

-According to literary scholar Jean-Marc Moura, native French people are described in the novel as "[giving] in without a blow to the hyperbolic egalitarianism that 'swallows' them down to the rank of third-world men ...
+According to literary scholar Jean-Marc Moura, native French people are described in the novel as [giving] in without a blow to the hyperbolic egalitarianism that 'swallows' them down to the rank of third-world men ...
 In such a context, racist deviations are inevitable ...
 The plot is thus biased, since the cards are dealt in such a way that racism and ostracism become conditions for survival.
-By painting the Third World in such aggressive colours, it gives Western characters little choice: destroy or die."
-Raspail presents the west as seized by a sort of neurotic self-loathing of itself and all it stands for.
+By painting the Third World in such aggressive colours, it gives Western characters little choice: destroy or die.
+Raspail presents the West as seized by a sort of neurotic self-loathing of itself and all it stands for.
 Academic George Michael wrote that it was particularly the element of "a post–World War II Europe paralyzed by guilt" that was presented as making "the continent defenseless against the unwashed masses of the impoverished third world".
 A commentator for The Atlantic Monthly said that while the white characters are given depth, the non-white characters are uniformly disparaged and portrayed negatively, and their white sympathizers are portrayed even more negatively.

+The novel is popular within far-right and white nationalist circles.
 In 2001, the Southern Poverty Law Center (SPLC) described The Camp of the Saints as "widely revered by American white supremacists" and "a sort of anti-immigration analog to The Turner Diaries", and attributed its popularity to the plot's parallels with the white genocide conspiracy theory.
 Ryan Lenz, a senior investigative reporter for the SPLC, notes that "[t]he premise of Camp of the Saints plays directly into that idea of white genocide.
 It is the idea that through immigration, if it's left unchecked, the racial character and content of a culture can be undermined to the point of oblivion."
-Political scientist Jean-Yves Camus argues that The Camp of the Saints, with its apocalyptic vision of a sudden and violent mass migration swarming towards Europe, is even more radical than Renaud Camus' Great Replacement theory, and therefore probably more influential on white nationalist terrorists.
-The novel is popular within far-right and white nationalist circles.
+Political scientist Jean-Yves Camus argues that The Camp of the Saints, with its apocalyptic vision of a sudden and violent mass migration swarming towards Europe, is even more radical than Renaud Camus's Great Replacement theory, and therefore probably more influential on white nationalist terrorists.

 Reception

+The book has been criticized by both French and English-language commentators for conveying racist, xenophobic, nativist, and anti-immigration themes.